Funny: They Might Be Giants

 - The live version of "Hideaway Folk Family", as captured on the online-only release First Album Live, has them taking the Subliminal Seduction parody aspect of the "fake backwards" singing section a little further: Among the usual nonsense syllables are "Natas", "Yasmin Bleeth", and "Meryl Streep".

-- "Erase," the first Dial-A-Song exclusive featured once the service was reinstated, is a gleefully dark tune which includes such gems as:
+- "Erase," off the 2015 Dial-A-Song reboot (and later, "Glean"), is a gleefully dark tune which includes such gems as:

 Think of this as solving problems that should never have occurred